-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing marine resources would be impacted by one or more oil spills (Significant and Unavoidable).

-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Terrestrial Biological R esources Impact TBIO-1: Short- Term Construction Impacts to Biological Resources Construction activities associated with installation of underground cables, repair of pipelines, recommissioning of Pier 421-2, and decommissioning and removal of Pier 421-1 and related infrastructure may impact existing wetlands along the project access road and nearby ESHAs (Less than Significant with Mitigation).
-MM TBIO-1a.
-Locate Power Cables and PRC 421 access road Project biological monitor shall ensure that fencing is installed around all sensitive wetland areas, and that all construction avoids these protected areas.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Marine Resources Oil development at PRC 421 would add to the cumulative risk that marine resources would be impacted by one or more oil spills (Significant and Unavoidable).
+Terrestrial Biologia Impact TBIO-1: Short- Term Construction Impacts to Biological Resources Construction activities associated with installation of underground cables, repair of pipelines, recommissioning of Pier 421-2, and decommissioning and removal of Pier 421-1 and related infrastructure may impact existing wetlands along the project access road and nearby ESHAs (Less than Significant with Mitigation).).
+PRC 421 access road Project biological monitor shall ensure that fencing is installed around all sensitive wetland areas, and that all construction avoids these protected areas.
 No intrusion of construction activities into protected areas.
 CSLC, City of Goleta During Project construction

-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Land Use Permit.
-The Protection Plan will map and describe accurate locations of resources in the City's jurisdiction, from the mean high tide line north to Hollister Avenue, in the context of the Project features and all construction staging, laydown, stockpile, and parking areas and shall identify methods to avoid or reduce related impacts to sensitive biological resources and resource buffers.
-Protection measures will include, at a minimum, a requirement for pre-construction surveys, worker training, the presence of the Project Biological Monitor during all construction activities, and authorization of the Project Biological Monitor to stop work if threats to any sensitive species or habitats are identified during monitoring.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing

+Goleta-approved biologist.
+Venoco shall

+also engage a qualified biologist to prepare

+a Native Habitat and Special Status Species

+Survey and Protection Plan (Protection

+Plan) to be submitted to the City of Goleta

+and the California Coastal Commission for

+review and approval prior to the issuance of

+the City's Land Use Permit.
+The Protection Plan will map and describe accurate

+locations of resources in the City's

+jurisdiction, from the mean high tide line

+north to Hollister Avenue, in the context of

+the Project features and all construction

+staging, laydown, stockpile, and parking

+areas and shall identify methods to avoid or

+reduce related impacts to sensitive

+biological resources and resource buffers.

+Protection measures will include, at a

+minimum, a requirement for pre-

+construction surveys, worker training, the

+presence of the Project Biological Monitor

+during all construction activities, and

+authorization of the Project Biological

+Monitor to stop work if threats to any

+sensitive species or habitats are identified

+during monitoring.
+DD0 404 T I 0 Thus also t

 MM TBIO-1b.
 Project Biological Monitors.
+PRC 421 The monitor shall Sensitive CSLC, City Throughout

-The City of Goleta shall hire a Project Biological PRC 421 access road The monitor shall oversee the installation and maintenance of temporary fencing around sensitive habitats and ensure that construction activities do not intrude into or damage these areas.
-Sensitive wetland areas are protected from damage.
-CSLC, City of Goleta Throughout Project construction
+The City of Goleta shall hire a Project access road oversee the installation and wetland areas of Goleta Project construction

+Biological Monitor, paid for by Venoco, to supervise pipeline and cable installation, Tuau maintenance of are protected from damage. construction

+and oversee all construction activities that temporary fencing nom uamage.

+cross sensitive biological areas and habitat around sensitive

+restoration and enhancement activities.
+The habitats and

+Project Biological Monitor shall ensure that ensure that

+damage to any sensitive wetland habitat construction

+within or adjacent to construction zones is activities do not

+minimized.
+The Project Biological Monitor intrude into or

+and the project engineer shall clearly damage these